Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 The problem is that this challenge only gives us one allocation slot (`ptr`), so a single `malloc` + `free` only ever places one chunk into the TCACHE bin.
 That's not enough:

-- `read_flag`'s 1st `malloc(784)` would pop that single chunk out of the bin (and throw the result away).
+- `read_flag`'s 1st `malloc(784)` would pop that single chunk out of the bin (and throw the result away as it's pointer is never saved).
 - `read_flag`'s 2nd `malloc(784)` would then find the bin empty, and would be serviced with fresh, unrelated heap memory instead.

 The result: `size_4` (the pointer the flag actually gets read into) would end up completely unrelated to our `ptr`, leaving us no way to leak it back out with `puts`.

 To fix this, we need the TCACHE bin to contain the same chunk address twice:

-That way, `read_flag`'s first `malloc(784)` pops one entry (discarded), and its second `malloc(784)` pops the other entry - landing on the exact same address as our `ptr`.
+That way, `read_flag`'s first `malloc(784)` pops one entry and discards the pointer, and its second `malloc(784)` pops the other entry, landing on the exact same address as our `ptr`.
 Since the flag is written into that second allocation, and `ptr` still refers to the same memory, we can simply `puts(ptr)` afterward to read it back out.

-Freeing the same chunk normally isn't allowed twice in a row - glibc's TCACHE detects this and aborts with "double free or corruption (tcache)."
-To get around that check (explained below), we exploit a use-after-free write to corrupt the chunk's internal `key` field, tricking the allocator into accepting a second `free()` on the same chunk.
+Freeing the same chunk normally isn't allowed twice in a row as glibc's TCACHE detects this and aborts with "double free or corruption (tcache)."
+To get around that check, we exploit a use-after-free write to corrupt the chunk's internal `key` field, tricking the allocator into accepting a second `free()` on the same chunk.
 This gives us the two-entries-same-address TCACHE state we need.

 In this challenge we have to leverage Double Free vulnerability.